usnistgov/semantic-segmentation-unet/README.md

 Each ImageReader class instance:
 - selects the next image (potentially at random from the shuffled dataset)
-- loads images from a shared lmdb read-only reference
+- loads images from a shared lmdb read-only instance
 - determines the image augmentation parameters from by defining augmentation limits
 - applies the augmentation transformation to the image and mask pair
 - add the augmented image to the batch that reader is building